MicrosoftDocs/architecture-center/docs/solution-ideas/articles/serverless-event-processing-private-link-content.md

 ## Potential use cases

-A popular use case for implementing an end-to-end event stream processing pattern includes the Event Hubs streaming ingestion service to receive and process events per second using a de-batching and transformation logic implemented with highly scalable, event hub-triggered functions.
+A popular use case for implementing an end-to-end event stream processing pattern includes the Event Hubs streaming ingestion service to receive and process events per second using a de-batching and transformation logic implemented with highly scalable, event hub&#8211;triggered functions.

 ## Architecture